-All financial aid and loan funds that are deposited into a student account will be used to pay university charges first, which may include tuition, fees, housing, health insurance, meal plan, Husky card charges, etc. If your financial aid and loan funds total an amount that is greater than billed costs, after all university charges have been paid, you will be able to access the remaining credit balance in a student refund.
+All financial aid and loan funds that are deposited into a student account will be used to pay university charges first, including, but not limited to, tuition, fees, housing, health insurance, meal plan, and Husky Card charges.
+If your financial aid and loan funds total an amount that is greater than billed costs, after all university charges have been paid, you may be eligible to access the remaining credit balance in a student refund.

 If the credit balance in your account resulted from a Parent Loan (such as the Federal Direct Parent PLUS or MEFA loan) or the monthly payment plan, you will need to have a Refund Authorization Form on file with the Student Accounts Office before the check can be issued.